Lease End

 Here’s where things get a bit technical (but we’ll make it easy).
 Lenders estimate how much your car will depreciate over the life of your lease, and that’s what makes up your residual value.

-Let’s say your car had an MSRP (Manufacturer’s Suggested Retail Price) of $40,000, and your residual value is $24,000.
+Let’s say your car's MSRP (Manufacturer’s Suggested Retail Price) is $40,000, and your residual value is $24,000.
 In this case, the lender predicts your car will lose about 40% of its value over 3 years, which is $16,000.

 How do they come up with this?